 Proving Your Case

-If you choose to bring a personal injury lawsuit against the driver who caused your accident, you will need to prove the other driver was acting negligently while driving.
+If you choose to bring a New Orleans personal injury lawsuit against the driver who caused your accident, you will need to prove the other driver was acting negligently while driving.
 Negligence simply means the other driver could have taken action to prevent the accident.
 It does not mean the other driver meant to cause the accident, but she could still be found negligent in creating the situation that led to your injuries.

 Determining Who Was at Fault